JabRef/user-documentation/en/advanced/commandline.md

 ### Debug mode: `--debug`

 Show debug level messages.
 The log files are stored in an internal file.
-See FAQs for [Windows](https://docs.jabref.org/faq/windows#q-where-can-i-find-jabrefs-log-files), [Linux](https://docs.jabref.org/faq/linux#where-can-i-find-jabrefs-log-files), [macOS ](https://docs.jabref.org/faq/osx#q-where-can-i-find-jabrefs-log-files)depending on your OS where to find it.
+See FAQs for [Windows](https://docs.jabref.org/faq/windows#q-where-can-i-find-jabrefs-log-files), [Linux](https://docs.jabref.org/faq/linux#where-can-i-find-jabrefs-log-files), [macOS](https://docs.jabref.org/faq/osx#q-where-can-i-find-jabrefs-log-files)depending on your OS where to find it.

 ### Display output in the console: `--console`